HomeLatest NewsGovTechSingapore is helping India on Smart City Mission

 Preferred Source of Google

 The Union government is keen to tap Singapore’s expertise in the urban sector with a focus on the Smart City Mission and IT- enabled services.
-Keeping this in view, around 100 Indian town and country planners were recently trained by Singapore-based companies, a move aimed at giving momentum to the government’s flagship Mission, which has a major component of IT-enabled services, reported news agency PTI.
+Keeping this in view, around 100 Indian town and country planners were recently trained by Singapore-based companies, a move aimed at giving momentum to the government’s flagship Smart City Mission, which has a major component of IT-enabled services, reported agency PTI.

 Under the Mission, 90 cities have been selected so far by the government and each city will get Rs 500 crore as central assistance for implementing projects.
-Reviewing the progress of the Smart City Mission, on August 30, Prime Minister Narendra Modi had said that the challenge before everyone was now to ensure implementation and expeditious completion of the work in the 90 identified cities, with high quality.
+Reviewing the of the Smart City Mission, on August 30, Prime Minister Narendra Modi had said that the challenge before everyone was now to ensure implementation and expeditious completion of the work in the 90 identified cities, with high quality.

 Advertisement